generalredneck/ga-referrer-spam-filters/README.md

 commands that can be used to help you.

 ## Installation

+This project requires PHP 5.
+It hasn't been tested with PHP 7.
+It has been tested on Windows 10.

+### Manual Install

+### Composer

 Installation requires that you download [Composer](https://getcomposer.org/), as you need some of the components that come with that.
 After downloading Composer,